mainmatter/mainmatter.com/blog/_posts/2018-05-28-intl-polyfill-loading.md

-As mentioned in the intro [some browsers](https://caniuse.com/#feat=internationalization) need a polyfill for the new `Intl` APIs. ember-intl makes this easy for us as it supports a `autoPolyfill` option in its config file.
+As mentioned in the intro [some browsers](https://caniuse.com/#feat=internationalization) need a polyfill for the new `Intl` APIs. ember-intl makes this easy for us as it supports an `autoPolyfill` option in its config file.
 Setting this option to `true` will automatically add script tags like this to your `index.html` file:

 ```html